dllup markup language

 1 Introduction

 The name “dllup” is a portmanteau of my username and “markup”.
-It was inspired by jemdoc and markdown.
+It was inspired by jemdoc and Markdown.
 It supports LaTeX equations, tables, figure captioning, syntax highlighting of source code, and automatic section numbering with table of contents.
 However, it lacks many other features as it is deliberately simple.

 1.1 Philosophy